 Decrease inventory and change menu design

-- Family style is the way to go: Conventional take out and delivery restaurants are not geared toward families if the restaurant can create a prix fixe menu for two, four, or more people might alleviate some of the stress that parents have while feeding their families.
+- Family style is the way to go: Conventional take-out and delivery restaurants are not designed for families.
+However, restaurants that offer a prix fixe menu for two, four, or more people might alleviate some of the stress that parents have while feeding their families.

 Free cash flow tool